FinalKirb/finalkirb.github.io/docs/content/_wip/win11tutorial.md

 	- When the updates are done, click on "Restart Now"
 		- Note that you may need to repeat this cycle of updating and restarting a couple more times to be fully up to date, mileage may vary!

-- Make sure to download Drivers
+- Before proceeding, make sure to download and install all Drivers from your Manufacturer's/Motherboard's Product page

 - Open the System Settings and configure...